beyretb/AnimalAI-Olympics/README.md

 ## Overview

 Here you will find all the code needed to compete in this new challenge.
 This repo contains **the training environment** (v1.0) that will be used for the competition.
-Please check back during the competition for minor bug-fixes and updates, but as of v1.0 the major features and contents are set in place. **Information for entering** will be added leading up to July 8th when the feedback will be available via the EvalAI website for the compeition.
+Please check back during the competition for minor bug-fixes and updates, but as of v1.0 the major features and contents are set in place. **Information for entering** will be added by July 8th when the submission will be available via the EvalAI website for the compeition.

 For more information on the competition itself and to stay updated with any developments, head to the [Competition Website](http://www.animalaiolympics.com/) and follow [@MacroPhilosophy](https://twitter.com/MacroPhilosophy)